 Visit Fota House to experience the opulence of its gorgeous interiors and learn about the lives once lived in this Regency mansion, above and below stairs!

-Fota House boasts more than 70 rooms, and each elegant space features fascinating details that reveal extraordinary skill and craftsmanship, as well as clues as to how Ireland’s richest families once lived.
+Fota House boasts over 70 rooms.
+Each elegant space features fascinating details that reveal the skill and craftsmanship that went into its building.
+See how Ireland’s richest families once lived in splendour

-Take a tour of the mansion to appreciate the atmosphere within its superb neoclassical interiors, discover the grand decor of the principal rooms, and gain insights into the workings of this historic East Cork mansion.
+Take a tour of the mansion to take in its superb neoclassical interiors.
+Discover the grand décor of the principal rooms and gain insight into he workings of this historic East Cork mansion

 Take a Guided Tour of Fota House